Training-Free Sketch-Guided Diffusion with Latent Optimization: Related Work

 \subsection{Text-to-Image Synthesis and Editing}

 Generative diffusion models are capable of producing image samples from Gaussian noise through an iterative noise removal process.
 The recent emergence of diffusion models trained on large-scale image-text datasets has further propelled advancements in image generation~\cite{nichol2021glide, kim2022diffusionclip, ho2022classifier, saharia2022photorealistic}.
 These models, leveraging the power of the text encoder~\cite{radford2021learning, raffel2020exploring}, have facilitated the integration of text as a versatile handler for image generation.
 Leveraging the power of text-to-image models, several approaches have been proposed to manipulate images globally or locally using text.
-In~\cite{chen2024training, hertz2022prompt, brooks2023instructpix2pix, mokady2023null, parmar2023zero, balaji2022ediffi, mao2023training, mao2023guided, mao2023TheLottery}, by manipulating cross-attention maps, it becomes possible to achieve flexible image generation and editing, such as altering local objects or modifying global image styles.
+In~\cite{chen2024training, hertz2022prompt, brooks2023instructpix2pix, mokady2023null, parmar2023zero, balaji2022ediffi, mao2023training, mao2023guided, mao2024lottery}, by manipulating cross-attention maps, it becomes possible to achieve flexible image generation and editing, such as altering local objects or modifying global image styles.
 However, these approaches face challenges in modifying the fine-grained object attributes of real images due to the abstract nature of the text.
-Building upon Stable Diffusion~\cite{rombach2022high}, our method addresses this issue by incorporating sketches as an intuitive handle to manipulate real images.
+To address this limitation, our approach builds upon Stable Diffusion~\cite{rombach2022high} and incorporates sketches as an intuitive and precise control signal for image manipulation.